An Introduction to String Newton-Cartan Holography and Integrability: Beyond the non-relativistic limit

 \subsection{The Carroll limit}

 The Carroll limit is the opposite of the non-relativistic limit, as the parameter that plays the role of the speed of light $c$ is sent to zero.
 This limit is less well understood than the non-relativistic one, and several questions remain open - see \cite{Bagchi:2025vri, Ruzziconi:2026bix, Nguyen:2025zhg} for recent reviews on aspects of the Carroll limit.
 A method to incorporate the Carroll limit into the brane construction of AdS/CFT was proposed in \cite{Fontanella:2025tbs}, which we shall review here.
 The logic parallels that of the non-relativistic limit: the Carroll limit must satisfy the consistency conditions outlined at the beginning of section~\ref{sec:consistency_conditions}.
+There are two inequivalent types of Carroll limits, typically called \emph{electric} and \emph{magnetic} limits \cite{Henneaux:2021yzg}.
+As we shall see, only theories in the magnetic Carroll limit will appear from this construction.
+A very legitimate question is why theories in the electric Carroll limit are not appearing.
+Although this question is still open, a possible suggestion may come from \cite{Bagchi:2024rje}, where they noticed that in order to obtain an electric Carroll limit of the Polyakov action one needs to use the phase space action formalism.
+It may be that the electric Carroll $\mathcal{N}=4$ SYM only appears after rewriting the non-abelian DBI action in the phase space formalism.

 \paragraph{Carroll limit in the gravity side.}

 The Carroll limit of the Polyakov string action is somehow bizarre: there is no mechanism, such as fine-tuning of a critical field, that allows to eliminate the divergence coming from the transverse metric $h_{\mu\nu}$.
 Instead, the divergence has to be eliminated via a Hubbard-Stratonivich transformation.
 Because of that, it was shown in \cite{Cardona:2016ytk} that a Carroll limit with string foliation, i.e. of codimension two, gives the same type of dynamics of a Carroll limit with particle foliation, i.e. of codimension one.
 For this reason, it is enough to consider the particle Carroll limit that aligns with the D3-brane directions as follows,